-Research Associates are postdoctoral fellows connected to the Centre, post-PhD fellows without fellowships, and all graduate students and post-PhD scholars.
+Research Associates are postdoctoral fellows connected to the Centre, post-PhD fellows without fellowships, York graduate students and post-PhD scholars.
 Scholars who have completed a PhD may apply (with sponsorship from a Faculty Associate at the Robarts Centre) to become a Research Associate for a two-year term.
 Research Associates are expected to present their work during their period of affiliation and are particularly encouraged to do so at the annual graduate student conference.

 Biographies and Research Profiles